Search Filters

 -

-Click the folder icon next to the Filters button to open your list of saved filters.
+Select Load filter (the folder icon) in the Filters section to open your list of saved filters.

 -